zeromhz/24hourwallpaper_ios/README.md

-# 24 Hour Wallpaper Shortcuts for iPhone & iPad - Support Files
+# 24 Hour Wallpaper Shortcuts for iPhone & iPad

 This project contains files that support the 24 Hour Wallpaper Shortcuts for iPhone & iPad.
 To install the shortcuts and utilize these files, please visit our website for links and instructions.